Macquarie Park Bus Priority and Capacity Improvements

 Stage 1 work will include adjustments to lanes, medians, traffic islands, traffic lights, footpaths, drainage, utilities and road pavements.
 These upgrades will take place at:

-Once the Epping to Chatswood rail line reopens in mid 2019, the remainder of the road and intersection upgrades would be carried out.
+Once the Sydney Metro opens in the first half of 2019, the remainder of the road and intersection upgrades would be carried out.
 This work would provide long-term improvements and ongoing support for two key corridors set out in Sydney’s Bus Future – Parramatta to Macquarie Park via Carlingford and Epping, and Hurstville to Macquarie Park via Burwood.
 The work will also benefit other bus services operating in the area and provide important upgrades to the road network to reduce congestion and improve access for all road users.

-- improved road network capacity and support for existing traffic movements including growth of traffic within and around Macquarie Park into the future
+- improved road network capacity and support for existing traffic movements, including growth of traffic within and around Macquarie Park into the future

 - improved pedestrian safety and access

 - long-term ongoing benefits for key bus corridors and local bus services through improved and upgraded bus priority infrastructure.